patriotsoftware/resharper-action/README.md

 severity-level:
   Severity Level.
 What should fail the inspections?
 file-type:
-  Default is XML.
-Options (XML or JSON)
+  Default is xml.
+Options (xml or json)
 ```